Aayushjn/ViaSight/README.md

 # ViaSight

-ViaSight is an accessibility Android launcher meant for visually challenged individuals.
+ViaSight is an accessibility Android launcher meant for visually impaired individuals.
 Its purpose is to allow such individuals to use their smartphones in a similar way to others by employing _sensory substitution_.